saullocastro/compmech/README.rst

 ------------
 - numpy
 - scipy
-- cython and a C compiler
+- (for building only) Cython and a C compiler

 Licensing
 ---------